-- assesses business opportunities, particularly in those places where the group does not yet have a presence; - assumes the representation of the COMPANY before entities, both public and private, as well as before the Public Administration and Public Authorities, especially the Judicial Authority; - Directs and coordinates corporate offices, helping to identify and define the best processes and ways of working; - supervises that the COMPANY is provided with the tools, training and autonomy necessary to achieve its objectives, in accordance with the principles of effectiveness and efficiency; - Takes part in any inspections/accesses of Public Authorities, as well as administrative proceedings related to permits, authorizations or licenses; - promotes and maintains relations with public bodies and Authorities in order to strengthen Vetroelite's position within the Italian and international markets; - Ensures coordination of corporate operations; - Makes major strategic decisions for the COMPANY.
+- assesses business opportunities, selecting possible investments particularly in those places where the Company does not yet have a presence; - assumes the representation of the COMPANY before entities, both public and private, as well as before the Public Administration and Public Authorities, especially the Judicial Authority; - Directs and coordinates corporate departments, helping to identify and define the best processes and ways of working; - supervises that the COMPANY is provided with the tools, training and autonomy necessary to achieve its objectives, in accordance with the principles of effectiveness and efficiency; - Takes part in any inspections/accesses of Public Authorities, as well as administrative proceedings related to permits, authorizations or licenses; - promotes and maintains relations with public bodies and Authorities in order to strengthen VETROELITE's position within the Italian and international markets; - Ensures coordination of corporate operations; - Makes major strategic decisions for the COMPANY.

-The Sales Office (SALES) is responsible for setting the COMPANY's sales policies as well as collecting orders.
-The Sales Department contemplates several sales people, each of whom is assigned responsibility for a market in a particular geographical area (which may include several regions or several countries).
-The sales people report directly to the CEO.
-The latter represents the liaison point between the COMPANY and the entire sales force present in the various markets of VETROELITE's operations, providing for the definition of the COMPANY's commercial policies-defining the objectives and strategies to be undertaken, both quantitatively and qualitatively and also from a group perspective-and supervising the definition of the economic aspects of the most significant commercial initiatives (c.d. quotation), in order to ensure the achievement of the expected profitability; in this last aspect, it takes care of the economic valorization and profitability analysis of the commercial projects, proposing, if necessary, the appropriate modifications in order to ensure that the projects themselves are carried out respecting the pre-established conditions of duration, quality and cost.
+The Commercial Department is responsible for setting the COMPANY's commercial policies as well as for collecting orders.
+The Commercial Management contemplates, on the one hand, Sales Managers, each of whom is assigned responsibility for a specific market (which may include several countries), and Customer Service, on the other hand, which is responsible for taking care of the execution of orders achieved by the Sales people.
+The Sales Department is divided into various teams, subdivided by geographical area of activity, each of which has at its top a Sales Manager-who is responsible for supervising on the main projects proposed by the Agents-who reports to the Sales Director.
+The latter thus represents the point of connection between the Company and the entire sales force present in the various markets of VETROELITE's operations, providing for the definition of the commercial policies - defining the objectives and strategies to be undertaken, both quantitatively and qualitatively - of the Company and supervising the definition of the economic aspects of the most significant commercial initiatives, in order to ensure the achievement of the expected profitability; under this last aspect, it takes care of the economic valorization and profitability analysis of commercial projects, proposing, if necessary, the appropriate modifications in order to ensure that the projects themselves are carried out respecting the predetermined conditions of duration, quality and cost.
+Customer Service contemplates several employees, each of whom provides operational support to Agents according to a breakdown by geographic area of activity; Customer Service is the link between Sales Management, Purchasing Management, Technical Management and Logistics Management.
+Finally, Customer Service deals with all after-sales issues.